 Play the player

 All strong poker players can play a balanced strategy with correct starting hands and close to optimal frequencies for each action of folding, betting, raising and calling.
-The players who make the most money are those who exploit their opponents well, which means they understand how to punish their opponents for their mistakes made over and over at the tables.
+The players who make the most money in poker are those who exploit their opponents well, which means they understand how to punish their opponents for their mistakes made over and over at the tables.

 How to play online poker for real money?